hackerb9/mimesweeper/README.md

     -d: daemonize
     -k: kill daemon

 In general you will run **mimesweeper** with no arguments.
-It removes files such as ~/.local/ share/mime/packages/x-wine*.
-It modifies the user's local system.reg file so new associations will not be created.
+Except for errors, it is silent by default.
+If you want to see what it's doing, use the -v options.

-(As long as the same WINEPREFIX directory is used, which is Wine's default.)
+**mimesweeper** clears associations by removing files such as `~/.local/ share/mime/packages/x-wine*`.
+It modifies the user's local `system.reg` files so new associations will not be created.
+This stays in effect as long as the same WINEPREFIX directory is used, which is Wine's default.

 If **mimesweeper** is run under **sudo**, it will also prevent MIME associations even if you later create a new WINEPREFIX directory.
-It does this by editing the system wine.inf files.
+It does this by editing the system `wine.inf` files.
 However, due to Wine keeping configuration files under /usr instead of /etc, this script must be run again if wine is upgraded.